Apricot-S/xiangting/README.md

 ```

 In the calculation for a hand with melds (副露),
-the meld tiles can be included or excluded when counting tiles to determine if a hand contains four identical ones.
+the melded tiles can be included or excluded when counting tiles to determine if a hand contains four identical ones.

 If melds are excluded (e.g., 天鳳 (Tenhou), 雀魂 (Mahjong Soul)), specify `None` for `fulu_mianzi_list`.